Roatán: History

 The indigenous people of the Bay Islands are believed to have been related to either the Paya, the Maya, the Lenca or the Tolupan, which were the tribes present on the mainland.
 Christopher Columbus visited the neighboring island of Guanaja on his fourth voyage (1502–1504).
 Soon after, the Spanish began trading in the islands for slave labour.
 More devastating for the local people was exposure to infectious diseases to which they had no immunity, such as smallpox and measles.

 Throughout the European colonial era, the Bay of Honduras attracted an array of individual settlers, pirates, traders and military forces.
 Various economic activities were engaged in and political struggles played out between the European powers, chiefly Britain and Spain.
 Sea travellers frequently stopped over at Roatán and the other islands as resting points.
 On several occasions, the islands were subject to military occupation.
 In contesting with the Spanish for colonisation of the Caribbean, the English occupied the Bay Islands on and off between 1550 and 1700.

 During this time, buccaneers found the vacated, mostly unprotected islands a haven for safe harbour and transport.
 English, French and Dutch pirates established settlements on the islands.
 They frequently raided the Spanish treasure ships, cargo vessels carrying gold and silver from the New World to Spain.
 In 1722 fisherman Philip Ashton was captured by the pirate Edward Low and managed to escape on a watering rendezvous on Roatan.
 His noted account of his subsequent year spent on the uninhabited island provides a glimpse of the island after the eradication of the Paya and before colonisation.

-During the War of the Austrian Succession, a British Army detachment under the command of John Caulfeild garrisoned the island from 1742 to 1749.
+During the War of the Austrian Succession, a British Army detachment under the command of John Caulfield garrisoned the island from 1742 to 1749.
 The garrison originally consisted of two companies of Gooch's American Regiment, but these were eventually amalgamated into the 49th Regiment of Foot (later amalgamated as part of the Cardwell Reforms into the Royal Berkshire Regiment).

 In 1797, the British defeated the Garifuna, who had been supported by the French, in a conflict for control of the Windward Caribbean island of St. Vincent as part of the Second Carib War.
 The British then deported the Garifuna to Roatán.
 The majority of the Garifuna migrated to Trujillo on mainland Honduras, but a portion remained to found the community of Punta Gorda on the northern coast of Roatán.
 The Garifuna, whose ancestry includes Arawak and Maroons, remained in Punta Gorda, becoming the Bay Island's first permanent post-Columbian settlers.
 They also migrated from there to parts of the northern coast of Central America, becoming the foundation of the modern-day Garífuna culture in Honduras, Belize and Guatemala.